lucky-macaw/ec2-server/README.md

 It outputs the The DNS name of the load balancer, which you can hit to confirm server is serving the html page.

 ## How to access server
-- access via console : Select the ec2 instance and press connect in session manage tab
+- access via AWS console : Select the ec2 instance and press connect in session manager tab
-- or follow these [instructions] (https://github.com/qoomon/aws-ssm-ec2-proxy-command/tree/master) to open an SSH connection to the ec2 instances via AWS SSM without the need to open any ssh port in you security groups.
+- or follow these [instructions](https://github.com/qoomon/aws-ssm-ec2-proxy-command/tree/master) to open an SSH connection to the ec2 instances via AWS SSM without the need to open any ssh port in you security groups.

-## What is remaining to make it productio ready
+## What is remaining to make it production ready

  A LOT :)